jieter/sailplanner.nl/README.md

  - [x] Export to GPX / KML.
  - [x] Read only mode.
  - [ ] Update `location.hash` on key changes, watch it for changes too.
+ - [x] Only show quickstart on first load, store state in `localStorage`.

 Technical improvent ideas: